endofzero/Minecraft-Sheller/README.md

 This is the size of RAM you want to allocate to the server

     DISPLAY_ON_LAUNCH=1
-Do you want the screen to be displayed each time the server starts ?
+Do you want the screen to be displayed each time the server starts?
 1 if yes, 0 if no.

     BKUP_PATH=$MC_PATH/backup
 This is the path to the backup folder.
 Map backups and old log entries will go there.

     BKUP_DAYS=3
-How long will the map backups be kept ?
-(Only used with the './minecraft.sh backup clean' command)
+How long will the map backups be kept? **(Only used with the './minecraft.sh backup clean' command)**

     CARTO_PATH=$MC_PATH/carto
 This is the path to c10t's cartography script